 Can I speak to an academic adviser on a student’s behalf?

 No. According to the Family Educational Rights and Privacy Act (FERPA), the University does not allow advisers to talk to parents unless the student is present.
 If you are concerned about a student’s academic performance, we recommend that you talk to the student first.
 Students have unlimited access to academic advisers.
 For more information about Undergraduate Academic Affairs (UAA) Advising, visit the Undergraduate Academic Affairs website.

 Is a car necessary for first year students?

 Because overnight campus parking facilities are very limited and expensive, students living on campus are discouraged from bringing their cars.
-There are many neighborhoods located within walking distance of the campus and for those a little farther out, the University is served by an excellent public transportation network that is available to students who purchase a U-PASS.
+There are many neighborhoods located within walking distance of the campus and for those a little farther out, the University is served by an excellent public transportation network that is available to students via their U-PASS.
 Students finding it necessary to have a car on campus, however, must apply for one of the limited number of permits at the residence hall in which they are living.

 What kind of recreational sports are available for students?